Right to Examination

 For students who are studying under study and examination regulations that are based on the BAMA-O as of 2009 or on the basis of the BAMALA-O as of 2013, there is a time limit on their studies that is equal to an examination deadline that is double the standard period of study.
 This means that university studies must be completed within this examination deadline.
 Once this examination deadline is reached, the right to examination expires and de-registration becomes officially mandatory.

 This rule does not apply to students who are still studying under study and examination regulations that use completion points.
-The same applies for students in teacher-training-related degree programs that date before 2013.

 If the standard period of study is 6 semesters, then the double standard period of study is 12 semesters.
 Whether you have reached this deadline depends on the course of your studies.
 Please pay careful attention to cases in which changing degree programs results in a different number of semesters in both subjects of study.
 Dual-subject bachelor’s degree programs have a standard period of study of at least 6 semesters, As a consequence, the credit points required to complete the subjects (including key competences and a bachelor’s thesis for the first subject) must be completed by the end of the 12th semester for the relevant subject.
 The following examples are meant to serve as illustrations: